Olatunde Osunsanmi: Falling Skies

 In summer 2014, Osunsanmi directed his first hour of television with TNT's fourth season drama Falling Skies, entitled "Saturday Night Massacre".
 He was originally hired for only one episode, but another director was forced to depart episode 4.11, "Space Oddity", due to personal matters, and the cast and crew lobbied for Osunsanmi to return, and he did.
 He replaced outgoing director/co-executive producer Greg Beeman for the series' fifth and final season.
 He directed the final season premiere, "Find Your Warrior"; as well as episodes "Hunger Pains" and "Non-Essential Personnel".
 He lastly directed the series' final episode, "Reborn".

 Gotham

 Osunsanmi is credited for directing Season 3, Episode 13 of the TV series, Gotham, titled "Mad City: Smile Like You Mean It".
 The episode aired on January 23, 2017.

 Star Trek: Discovery

-Osunsanmi directed Episode 4 (titled "The Butcher's Knife Cares Not for the Lamb's Cry", aired October 8, 2017), Episode 13 (titled "What's Past Is Prologue"; aired January 28, 2018), Episode 18 (titled “Point of Light”; aired January 31, 2019), Episode 23 (titled “Such Sweet Sorrow”; aired April 11, 2019), Episode 30 (titled "That Hope Is You, Part 1"; aired October 15, 2020) and Episode 31 (titled "Far From Home"; aired October 22, 2020) of the TV series, Star Trek: Discovery.
-He also directed the Star Trek: Short Trek episode "Calypso" (a Star Trek: Discovery inter-season short film).
+Osunsanmi directed episode 4 (titled "The Butcher's Knife Cares Not for the Lamb's Cry", aired October 8, 2017), episode 13 (titled "What's Past Is Prologue"; aired January 28, 2018), episode 18 (titled "Point of Light"; aired January 31, 2019), episode 23 (titled "Such Sweet Sorrow"; aired April 11, 2019), episode 30 (titled "That Hope Is You, Part 1"; aired October 15, 2020) and episode 31 (titled "Far From Home"; aired October 22, 2020) of the TV series, Star Trek: Discovery.
+He also directed the Star Trek: Short Treks episode "Calypso" (a Star Trek: Discovery inter-season short film).